The Law Is Too Slow: Background and description

+Analysis

+Critic Dora Apel sees blood pouring from between the victim's legs, which suggests castration; she also posits that the way the events are staged makes the viewer part of the hooded and masked audience, a participant in the killing.
+The image shares a characteristic with Bellows's earlier lithographs of boxing matches: here also is a man in a "ring", but it is a ring of fire.

 Dora Apel's analysis of the image also involves the gaze, and the contradictory doubleness of the Black body from the white perspective.
 The victim's "nudity and powerful body" reiterates an old motif, that of the naked hero's power, which in the classical tradition is tied to whiteness.
 But the heroic nudity of the Black man's body is contradicted by his powerlessness, his victimhood.
 In addition, Apel says, he is subjected to a white masculine gaze.
 He is positioned as an abject victim, but also as "the restrained 'black beast' common in racist southern rhetoric".
 Thus his virility demonstrates the power of the racist trope of the Black man out to rape white women (the very subject of Johnston's story).
 Apel concludes, "the Bellows print thus exposes two sides of lynching mythology that depend upon each other: black men are terrifying animals that must be restrained and destroyed, and black men are desirable and manly".
 Martin Berger's analysis takes a very different tack; he argues that the scene "mimicked the preferred white formula for depicting racial violence", and that it allowed Northern whites to see it as an image of violence by Southern whites, not a violence that they themselves participated in.
 Berger claims the same applies to the Johnston story; "short story and lithograph both demarcated an artificial divide between white actors that ignored their shared investment in a racial value system that was patently unfair to blacks.
 The lithograph was ultimately a vehicle for white emotion, not introspection."